6 start dates, 7 & 14 week classes

 - Earn a BSN in as few as 12 months

 - Six start dates throughout the year

-- Flexible, hybrid class schedules and learning options (online, on campus and on-site)
+- Flexible, 100% online degree or hybrid class schedules and learning options (online, on campus and on-site)

 - Build a personalized track, with part-time and full-time options

 - Valuable discounts for Wake Med, UNC Rex Healthcare, and UNC Physicians Network employees

 The baccalaureate degree program in nursing at William Peace University is accredited by the Commission on Collegiate Nursing Education.

 The RN to BSN program is for registered nurses who hold an Associate Degree in nursing or a Diploma in Nursing, with a grade of C or better in all prior courses, and a current valid RN license in the State of North Carolina.
 Earning a BSN degree can help registered nurses broaden their understanding of nursing practice, expand potential career opportunities, and support the goal of increasing the number of nurses in the workforce who have a bachelor’s degree.

 Nursing is offered as a major (BS) at William Peace University (SPS only).
 NSG courses are restricted to students registered in the RN to BSN program.